 Initial Assessment and Emergency Management Protocols

-Quick and detailed initial assessment is key in managing diabetic ketoacidosis (DKA).
+A quick and detailed initial assessment is key in managing diabetic ketoacidosis (DKA).
 It involves checking vital signs, weight, and dehydration levels.
-Also, it’s important to assess the patient’s consciousness5.
-Finding out what caused the DKA, like an infection or not taking insulin, is also crucial5.
+Also, it’s essential to assess the patient’s consciousness.
+Determining what caused the DKA, such as an infection or not taking insulin, is the first step of treatment of dka nursing.

 Treatment of DKA Nursing: Critical Steps and Interventions